2-py-r/utdr-save-files/README.md

-# utdr-save-files
+# 2-py-r GitHub site
-Save files for Undertale and Deltarune including secret bosses and stuff.
+Site for Undertale and Deltarune mostly.
 ## What is this?
 Just something that has save files for the two games.
-Really only so that I can do any boss I want.\
+Made so that any secret boss is accessible with just a file.\
-Link coming soon (if i remember).
+Link coming soon (if I remember).